WeiChunLin/O2-fluctuation-ROP-Models/README.md

 # O2-fluctuation-ROP-Models

+This work has been published in the journal `Ophthalmology Science` [Oxygenation Fluctuations Associated with Severe Retinopathy of Prematurity: Insights from A Multimodal Deep Learning Approach](https://www.ophthalmologyscience.org/article/S2666-9145(23)00149-5/fulltext).
 This repository contains a Jupyter notebook that focuses on the development and evaluation of ML and deep learning models for severe ROP prediction.

 ## Overview